ArmestLinks/ArmestLInks/README.md

 ## Skills
 - Studying new technologies 24/7.
-- Learning and using Linux day-by-day.
+- Practitioner of DevOps philosophies.
-- Managing Windows at home and work.
+- Managing Windows & Linux at home and work.
 - Knowledge in containerization and orchestration tools.
 - Experience in Cloud Computing.